microsoft/FluidExamples/teams-fluid-hello-world/README.md

 const [fluidMap, setFluidMap] = useState<SharedMap | undefined>(undefined);
 ```

 The function below will parse the URL to get the query parameter string, defined by `containerIdQueryParamKey` in [Util.ts](./src/client/helloWorldTab/Util.ts), and retreives the container ID.
 With the container ID, we can now load the container to get the `SharedMap`.
-Once we have the set the `fluidMap` SharedMap, defined above.
+Once we have the `SharedMap`, set the `fluidMap` SharedMap, defined above.

 ```ts
 // HelloWorldTab.tsx